 Foreign Exchange VaR Modeling.
-As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model.
+As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model and applying the historical simulation methodology.
 This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
 The model incorporates foreign exchange and interest rate price movements among the currencies based on daily historical data over at least the past year.
-As of September 30, 2013, per regulatory requirement, Northern's FX VaR methodology for regulatory capital was changed to historical simulation from variance-covariance.